"Auden, honey wake up, please." Auden opened her eyes to see her mother standing next to her bed.

 "I've been worse," Mrs. Weasley gave a weak smile.
 "Everyone in the Order's just been stressed lately.
 Your dad brought your trunk upstairs.
 You'll be sharing a room with Hermione and Ginny like always.
 We just got here as well, so Ginny is probably still unpacking and Hermione's coming a little later, just in time for dinner.
 Just go straight up to the second floor and it's the first door on the left."

 "Thanks Mrs. Weasley," Auden smiled.
 She wondered were Fred and George's room was.
 She couldn't wait to see them, but especially Fred.
+She knew two days wasn't all that long, but she rarely had gone even a day without him before.

 "The twins are on the third floor and the second door on the left," Sirius said, coming into the room and grinning.
 He seemed to know exactly what Auden was thinking.